 We also recommend that students have Microsoft Office installed on their laptops.
 You do not need to have the newest version.
 If you already have Microsoft Office installed on your laptop, you can to continue using the version you have.
 If you need to purchase it, the Office 365 University version is available to you as a New School student at a discounted price.

-Make sure you're prepared for the first day of class by purchasing the required tools and supplies on the First-Year Core Materials List.
-Most of these items are included in the core materials kit, which is available at a substantial discount through our partnership with Blick Art Materials.
-The cost of the kit provided by Blick is $149.99, and you can purchase one when you arrive on campus.
+Make sure you're prepared for the first day of class by purchasing your required tools and supplies.
+Parsons is in the process of updating the materials needed for your first year, but you can view last year's First-Year Core Materials List for a general idea.
+Most of these items will be included in the core materials kit, which is made available at a substantial discount through our partnership with Blick Art Materials.
+More information about where and how to purchase the kit will be provided when you arrive on campus.
 (Please note that you are responsible for purchasing the external hard drive on the core materials list; it is not included in the kit.)